 Will my visit be confidential?

 Information shared by you in individual or group counseling sessions will be treated with strict confidentiality and is protected to the full extent of the law.
 That information will not be disclosed to anyone outside counseling services without your written permission except when, in the judgment of your counselor, such disclosure is necessary to protect you or someone else from imminent danger.
-On occasion, the Student Development office may refer a student for counseling.
+On occasion, the Student Life office may refer a student for counseling.
 The conditions of the referral will be specified and communicated to the student at that time.